sanxing-chen/cai/README.md

 $ python chatgpt.py --mode bill
 ```

-You can export the database to csv files with chat history in hour, day, week, month, and all time.
+You can export the database to csv/markdown files with chat history in hour, day, week, month, and all time.

 ```bash
 $ python chatgpt.py --mode export